skypilot-org/skypilot/docs/source/getting-started/installation.rst

 - Create a new API key by following `this guide <https://www.ibm.com/docs/en/app-connect/container?topic=servers-creating-cloud-api-key>`_.
 - Obtain a resource group's ID from the `web console <https://cloud.ibm.com/account/resource-groups>`_.

-To access IBM's Object Storage (COS) append the following fields to the credentials file:
+To access IBM's Cloud Object Storage (COS), append the following fields to the credentials file:
 .. code-block:: text
   cos_instance_id: <instance_id>
   access_key_id: <access_key_id>
   secret_access_key: <secret_key_id>

 Follow the next steps to create/extract the above fields:
-1. Create/Select a cos instance from the `web console <https://cloud.ibm.com/objectstorage/>`__.
+1. Create/Select a COS instance from the `web console <https://cloud.ibm.com/objectstorage/>`__.
 2. From "Service Credentials" tab, click "New Credential" and toggle "Include HMAC Credential".
 3. Copy "secret_access_key" and "access_key_id" to file.
-4. Extract cos_instance_id from "resource_instance_id" by copying the string between the last occurrence of ":" and "::", e.g., see "resource_instance_id" in the following example: `"resource_instance_id": "crn:v1:bluemix:public:cloud-object-storage:global:a/<random_staring>:<resource_instance_id>::"`.
+4. Extract cos_instance_id from "resource_instance_id" by copying the string between the last occurrence of ":" and "::", e.g., see "resource_instance_id" in the following example: `"resource_instance_id": "crn:v1:bluemix:public:cloud-object-storage:global:a/<random_string>:<resource_instance_id>::"`.

 .. note::
   Stock images aren't currently providing ML tools out of the box.